beresfordt/Multiplayer-Game-of-Life/README.md

     - Once a file has been opened, you can right click on the board to open up a menu to select any of the shapes you have opened.
+      (These shapes are inserted as the current user)

     - The save item allows you to save the current board as a cropped down shape for later use, or for sharing.